SeppPenner/LoadGamesFromPcGamesDownloadCom/README.md

 # LoadGamesFromPcGamesDownloadCom

-LoadGamesFromPcGamesDownloadCom is written and tested in Python 3.7.3.
+LoadGamesFromPcGamesDownloadCom is written and tested in Python 3.7.4.
 Its purpose is to load all posts in a structured way from https://pcgames-download.com/.
 The project is no longer needed because the website went down (Probably due to DMCA takedown).
+The last state of the webiste can be found under http://web.archive.org/web/20181231044556/https://pcgames-download.com/.

 [![Build status](https://ci.appveyor.com/api/projects/status/che88x6i83lacy0x?svg=true)](https://ci.appveyor.com/project/SeppPenner/loadgamesfrompcgamesdownloadcom)
 [![GitHub issues](https://img.shields.io/github/issues/SeppPenner/LoadGamesFromPcGamesDownloadCom.svg)](https://github.com/SeppPenner/LoadGamesFromPcGamesDownloadCom/issues)